-typePrecip = 1xxxxxxx for stratiform rain,

-2xxxxxxx for convective rain,

-3xxxxxxx for other rain,

-where xxxxxx varies depending on subcategories.
-Details will be given elsewhere.
+typePrecip = 1xxxxxxfor stratiform rain,2xxxxxxxfor convective rain,3xxxxxxxfor other rain, where xxxxxx varies depending on subcategories.
+Details are given in 3.5.9.
 In a computer program, the three main categories of unified rain type can be obtained easily from typePrecip.
 Let Type be the integer variable for the main category, for example, then the main category can be obtained by one of the following codes:

-Type = typePrecip / 10000000 (in Fortran), Type = typePrecip / 10000000; (in C)
+Type = typePrecip / 10000000 (in Fortran),

+Type = typePrecip / 10000000; (in C)